Faradonbeh/Soil-Shear-Strength-Improvement-using-PET/README.md

+This Graphical User Interface (GUI) provides a simple platform to assess the effect of Polyethylene-Terephthalate (PET) on sandy soil shear strength using different Machine Learning (ML) algorithms, including Decision Tree (DT), Random Forest (RF), XGBoost, and AdaBoost.

 # Getting Started with the PET App

 ## Welcome to the PET App!
 To get started, follow the steps below: